UPDATED: Wednesday, 2 December 2020

 Menu content has been reduced slightly to minimise the number of menu items produced from more than one kitchen workstation.

-A reduced range of condiments will be provided in sachets.
+A reduced range of condiments is now provided in sachets.

 The use of door supervisors will be reviewed.